BibleResearch/bible-notes/old_testament/prophets/zephaniah.md

 ## Observations/Notes
   - Both **Zephaniah 2:3** and **3:12** play on Zephaniah's name as both verses refer to the idea of hiding or seeking refuge in God.

+  - God's warning about Nineveh in Zephaniah 2:13-15 would be carried out by the Babylonians and the Medes in **612 B.C.**, not too long after Zephaniah's ministry and possibly within Zephaniah's lifetime.